 2. Focus on EEZ regime and Italian institution of an EEZ

-The institution of the exclusive economic zone (EEZ), provided for in general international law and codified by UNCLOS (Art.
+The institution of the EEZ, provided for in general international law and codified by UNCLOS (Arts.
 55-75) has assumed a fundamental role in the law of the sea and continues to be much discussed in doctrine as well as the protagonist of several international disputes.
 Aspects that will have to be preliminarily analysed by the research unit.

 Very briefly, the EEZ was created as a compromise solution to the requests of some developing states, especially in Latin America, to extend their powers of exploitation of marine resources to an area adjacent to their coasts but wider than the territorial sea, limited to 12 nautical miles from the baseline.
 The EEZ in fact allows the coastal state to maintain a series of exclusive prerogatives of an essentially economic nature in an area, to be defined, but which cannot in any case exceed 200 nautical miles.